guard/guard/README.md

 The `:time_format` option directives are the same as Time#strftime or can be `:milliseconds`

-The `:only` and `:except` are regular expressions that matches the Guard plugin name that sends the log message.
+The `:only` and `:except` are either a string or a symbol, or an array of strings or symbols that matches the name of the Guard plugin name that sends the log message.
 They cannot be specified at the same time.

 ### Example